 This course allows for in-depth work in physical development through various forms of fitness.
 Strength training and cardiovascular fitness will be emphasized.
-Some classroom work related to these topics will be included.
-The uniform is a CHS P.E. elective t-shirt, dark athletic shorts, tie tennis shoes, and a heart rate strap.
+Some classroom work related to these topics will be addressed.
+The uniform is a CHS P.E. elective t-shirt, dark athletic shorts and tie tennis shoes.